Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 conferences and produces occasional reports [@UnitedNationsEconomicCommissionforEurope].

-Collection of lecture on privacy [SIMONS SEMINAR LINK]
+Collection of lectures from the semester on privacy at the Simons Institute for the Theory of Computing https://simons.berkeley.edu/programs/privacy2019 (available on youtube https://www.youtube.com/user/SimonsInstitute/